 –Glasses are from Amazon.
 We spray painted them silver.

-–Jacket, pants and boots were all thrifted and gloves are his old leather motorcycle gloves, but all were spray painted silver as well.
+–Jacket, pants and boots (here are some moon boots online) were all thrifted and gloves are his old leather motorcycle gloves (these gloves look like they could be cool spray painted though), but all were spray painted silver as well.

 A tip for this is try to get fabrics that will spray paint well and that look awesome even before you start to spray them.